bioinformatics-policlinicogemelli/POLE/README.md

 ## What is defined as a 'Recurrent Mutation'?

-The [over-mentioned Paper](https://pubmed.ncbi.nlm.nih.gov/31829442/)(Table 1 and Table 3 of the Paper) takes in consideration whether POLE mutations were recurrent in ECs within the COSMIC or TCGA databases, as recurrent mutations are more likely to be pathogenic.

-As mentioned before, if at least one of these next mutations are featured in the analized VCF, the score will rise by +1.
+According to [over-mentioned Paper](https://pubmed.ncbi.nlm.nih.gov/31829442/)(Table 1 and Table 3) :

+	Recurrent mutations were defined as those present in two or more cancer samples in the COSMIC and TCGA databases combined (cases present in both databases were counted only once).
+  	A mutation was considered non-recurrent if it was found only one.

 Below the mutations that are considered recurrent in POLE, along with chromosomal position, nucleotide substitution and protein change: